baublet/w8mngr/README.md

 w8mngr utilizing Netlify's functions and a React SPA

-As of February 6, 2019, I blew out the history so I can make this repo public.
-I had some old AWS connection info in here when it was private.

 # Setup

 To setup your database, you must have `docker-compose` installed.
 Once it's installed: